Sara Evans: 2016–present: New record label and career transition

 In 2019, Evans collaborated with her son and daughter to release an EP named The Barker Family Band.
 The project featured harmonies from Evans and her children performing covers of songs by Aretha Franklin and Fleetwood Mac.
 A corresponding live album was recorded at City Winery in Nashville.
 Both projects were promoted through a mini tour that included five show dates in May 2019.
 In May 2020, Evans released her tenth studio project titled Copy That.
 The project was a collection of classic country and pop covers from different decades.
 The album received mixed reviews.
 AllMusic's Stephen Thomas Erlewine commented, "Copy That is a clever title for a covers album, but it also raises the question of whether these new cover versions are mere Xeroxes of the original."
-Meanwhile Jeffrey B. Remz of Country Standard Time found it to be "just too syrupy" in his review.
+Meanwhile, Jeffrey B. Remz of Country Standard Time found it to be "just too syrupy" in his review.
 In September 2020, Evans released a memoir that discussed highlights from her life and career.
 The book was published by Howard Books.

-Evans stated in mid-2022 that she intended to begin working on a followup album to Copy That.
-She said that the album would have a more neotraditional country sound similar to "Suds in the Bucket", and also cited Patty Loveless as one of the influences for the upcoming project.
 In 2023, Evans competed in season nine of The Masked Singer as "Mustang".
 She was eliminated during the season premiere alongside Dick Van Dyke as "Gnome".
+During this time, Evans stated that she started working on her next studio album that resembled neotraditional country sound.
+In 2023, Evans signed with Melody Place Records.
+The same year she accepted an invitation to become an official member of the Grand Ole Opry.
+Her first Melody Place album was issued in June 2024 titled Unbroke.
+The project chronicled her marital conflicts and reconciliation with her second husband.
+The album's lead single "Pride" was issued in March 2024.
+Evans also created her own podcast titled Diving in Deep with Sara Evans which was also released in spring 2024.